aiman-al-masoud/deixiscript/docs/notes/notes.md

 https://stackoverflow.com/questions/12484386/access-javascript-property-case-insensitively

 # Adjective as Noun BUG

 "x and y are buttons. color of x is yellow. y is red. yellow button."

 Returns two asts, and highlights both buttons.
 Reason being that 'yellow' wasn't declared as an adjective, and is a noun by default.
 Fixed by allowing for zero or more nouns in a noun-phrase.

 # Events: onclick of button triggers addtion of "click" verb predicate to button's own predicates list for some milliseconds (and then removal) so that when's setInterval can pick up on the click event.
 More generally, when invoking any method (BaseWrapper.call()) you may tmp add predicate (with specific args, how to?)
 NEW PROBLEM: now relation is getting saved permanently in BaseWrapper.relations Maybe ephemeral vs permanent relations (verbs)?

 # [Expression Orientation](./expression-orientation.md)

 # two versions of each verb, one with side effects and one without? or remember verb application and "disapplication"?
 Or just overload and make the system "understand" whether it's the overload with or without side-effects ????

 # copy has to be overridden in each BaseThing subclass!

+# TODO Thing.equals() only logical equality / "structural equality"

+# TODO: copula sentence negation and copula sentence inheritance

+# 3 nested (ownership) objects break everything!

+# re-think Lexemes and "var names"

 # Modify noun-phrase and verb-sentence
 ```